gdefazio/ITSoneDB-population-pipeline/README.md

 # ITSoneDB population pipeline

 ___
-**ITSoneDB** is a database colleciting Eukayotic ITS1 sequencens and consistent taxonomic annotation.
-It is avaialble at [http://itsonedb.cloud.ba.infn.it/](http://itsonedb.cloud.ba.infn.it/).
+**ITSoneDB** is a database collecting Eukayotic ITS1 sequences and consistent taxonomic annotations.
+It is available at [http://itsonedb.cloud.ba.infn.it/](http://itsonedb.cloud.ba.infn.it/).
 ___
+## RATIONALE
-<div align=justify>The designed pipeline integrates ad-hoc Python and BASH scripts and third-party tools (See the figure below).
+<div align=justify>The pipeline designed for ITSoneDB population integrates <em>ad-hoc</em> Python and BASH scripts and third-party tools (See the figure below).

 1. In the initial step the ENA entries are locally downloaded and eukaryotic entries are extracted.